MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

 This has a few implications, but the big three are:

-1. The environment around you shapes your actions to the degree that any active mistake made is mitigatable by your environment, and
+1. The environment around you shapes your actions to the degree that any active mistake made is mitigatable by changing your environment, and
 2. Your actions are *well-reasoned* in your context and view on the world, and therefore
 3. That your decisions *are not to blame*.